When you were very young, you didn’t know how to walk, talk, play, or eat. You had to learn these things.

-As the illness affects more of their brain, a person with dementia starts to forget bigger things.
+As dementia affects more of their brain, a person starts to forget bigger things.
 They might not recognise what objects are or what they’re used for.
-They might have trouble with one or more of the steps needed to complete a task.
-They might get halfway through one thing, and start something else instead.
-Things that used to be easy become very difficult.
+They might have trouble with some of the steps needed to complete a task.
+They might get halfway through doing one thing, and start something else instead.
+Things that used to be easy for them to do become very difficult.

 Over time, everything they have learned over their lifetime might disappear from their memory.
-They may find it really difficult to do things like getting dressed, washing, eating or going to the toilet.
+Someone with dementia may find it really difficult to do things like getting dressed, washing, eating or going to the toilet.
 They might not know where they are, and get lost easily.
 They may have trouble keeping themselves safe.
-They need even more help and support from other people.
+They need lots more help and support from other people.

 - What is dementia?